As the face of the organization, the customer service team is instrumental in building and maintaining a business’s reputation.

 Resumes are your first impression, so it’s important you make a good one.
 By taking the extra time to customize and adjust your customer service resume, you’ll catch the eye of hiring managers.
 With your list of relevant skills, professional formatting, specific job metrics, and customized additions, your resume is sure to stand out from the competition.

 Upload your resume to our resume checker to see if your resume meets our AI-powered recommendations.
-If you’re starting from scratch, use our resume builder, which allows you to create resumes from the ground up with helpful hints and tools from BeamJobs.
+If you’re starting from scratch, use the best free resume builder, which allows you to create resumes from the ground up with helpful hints and tools from BeamJobs.
 If you’ve made it this far, it’s safe to say you’re well on your way to crushing your customer service resume!